Philippines–United States Visiting Forces Agreement

 The Philippines–United States Visiting Forces Agreement, sometimes the PH–US Visiting Forces Agreement, is a bilateral visiting forces agreement between the Philippines and the United States consisting of two separate documents.
 The first of these documents is commonly referred to as "the VFA" or "VFA-1", and the second as "VFA-2" or "the Counterpart Agreement".
 A visiting forces agreement is a version of a status of forces agreement that only applies to troops temporarily in a country.
 The agreements came into force on May 27, 1999, upon ratification by the Senate of the Philippines.
 The United States government regards these documents to be executive agreements not requiring approval by the United States Senate.

 Provisions

-The primary effect of the Agreement is that it allows the U.S. government to retain jurisdiction over U.S. military personnel accused of committing crimes in the Philippines, unless the crimes are "of particular importance to the Philippines".
-This means that for crimes without this significance, the U.S. can refuse to detain or arrest accused personnel, or may instead prosecute them under U.S. jurisdiction.
+The primary effect of the agreement is that it allows the US government to retain jurisdiction over US military personnel accused of committing crimes in the Philippines, unless the crimes are "of particular importance to the Philippines".
+This means that for crimes without this significance, the US can refuse to detain or arrest accused personnel, or may instead prosecute them under US jurisdiction.
 Under the Visiting Forces Agreement, the local courts have one year to complete any legal proceedings.
-The Agreement also exempts U.S. military personnel from visa and passport regulations in the Philippines.
+The agreement also exempts US military personnel from visa and passport regulations in the Philippines.